California utilities shut off power amid wildfire concerns

-SAN FRANCISCO (AP) — Concerned about downed power lines sparking wildfires, two major California utilities for the first time cut power to some customers amid high winds — and another power provider was considering similar action.
+SAN FRANCISCO (AP) — Concerned about downed power lines sparking wildfires, two major California utilities took the rare step of cutting power to customers amid high winds — and another power provider was considering similar action.

 San Diego Gas & Electric followed suit Monday, turning off power to about 360 customers in foothill areas near Cleveland National Forest, where multiple blazes have scorched large swaths of land in recent years.

-Note: This story has been corrected to reflect that only Pacific Gas & Electric has pre-emptively shut off power for the first time.
-San Diego Gas & Electric has previously shut off power during high winds to prevent wildfires.